A Zenith Transoceanic Radio, model 600 is a good example of "OTHER" radios. This one is from 1953.

 I was unable to find a date but I would guess it is from the 60's based on the tubes used in it.
 However, it doesn't have the Conalrad markings common in that era.
 It is an AM/FM model and supports up to 10 remote stations.

 The owner pulled this out during a remodel and I am hoping to get some of the satellite stations as the remodel continues in the home.
+He would have a satellite station in each room of the house and at the front door so he could communicate with anyone ringing the doorbell.

 This is a donation to the museum from Bruce and Lauren....thanks!